monish-piraimudi/24786_project_pick_and_place_with_pose_estimation/README.md

 # Implicit-Policy based Behavioral Cloning for Generalizable Pick-and-Place Operations

-This repository contains the documentation and implementation of the emio-labs contest submission by **Daniel Jung** and **Monish Piraimudi**.
+This repository contains the documentation and implementation of the emio-labs contest submission by **Dan Jung** and **Monish Piraimudi**.